amolsangar/Map-Reduce-with-Cloud-Functions/README.md

 The task is to design and implement a **parallel** Map-Reduce system using Google Cloud Functions (Functions as a Service)

 A simple text-search engine is implemented by computing an inverted index of a large text corpus using the general Map-Reduce design principle, and exposing a simple web-based search interface.
+For this simple static site, Google Cloud Run is been used.

+The main objective is to demonstrate data-parallelism, synchronization, and cloud functions.

 # Data Source
 - Files from Project Gutenberg